microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.7.3 Response Extensions for Variable Typed Columns

 As data is read for a row the IRD is updated to reflect the actual type information for the current row.
-Fields whose `DATA_TYPE` and `SQL_DATA_TYPE` descriptor records are `SQL_VARIANT_TYPE` are updated to reflect the actual type of the data to be read.
+Columns whose `SQL_DESC_TYPE` or `SQL_DESC_CONCISE_TYPE` descriptor fields indicate `SQL_VARIANT_TYPE` are updated to reflect the actual type of the data to be read.

-Depending on the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior), if the descriptor is changed for a column the driver may set the status of any unretrieved columns to `SQL_DATA_UNAVAILABLE` and return `SQL_METADATA_CHANGED`.
+Depending on the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior), if the descriptor is changed for a column the driver may return `SQL_METADATA_CHANGED`.

 The application can set fields in the ARD/IRD directly or through SQLBindCol, but only for the current parameter.
 Any changes to the descriptor record persistent for future uses of that descriptor.

 Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, and either adjust bindings as necessary or call SQLGetData or SQLGetHandle, as appropriate for the type of the column.

 The application then calls SQLNextColumn to continue fetching values.
 If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.
+The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

 Clients can bind parameters using `SQL_VARIANT_TYPE`.
-Parameters that are bound with a type of `SQL_VARIANT_TYPE` MUST be bound as data-at-exec parameters.
+Input parameters that are bound with a type of `SQL_VARIANT_TYPE` MUST be bound as data-at-exec parameters.
 When executing a statement that contains data-at-exec parameters, the driver returns `SQL_NEED_DATA`.
 The application calls SQLParamData to find out which column the driver is requesting, makes sure the IPD reflects the actual data type for that parameter instance, and then calls SQLPutData for that parameter.

 #### 3.7.3.1 `SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`